International Business Advisory Board

 Prior to taking on leadership roles in academia, Martin worked in the private sector, for RAND Europe and Technopolis Group.
 Martin is well known for his work on science, technology and innovation as well as the Triple Helix on university-industry-government relations.

 He holds visiting appointments at the Birkbeck Centre for Innovation Management Research, the Centre for Research & Development Monitoring at Katholieke Universiteit Leuven, and SC-Research at the University of Vaasa.
-He joined Aberdeen Business School from Kent Business School, where he was also Dean.
+He joined the University of Vaasa in Finland in 2021 taking up the appointment of Vice Rector responsible for international relations and Director of Innolab.

-Prior to this, Martin held positions at University of Sussex School of Business; Katholieke Universiteit Leuven (Belgium); Helsinki University of Technology - now Aalto University (Finland); the Finnish Institute for Enterprise Management; and Linköping University (Sweden).
+Martin held positions as Dean at both Aberdeen Business School and Kent Business School respectively and prior to this worked at the University of Sussex School of Business; Katholieke Universiteit Leuven (Belgium); Helsinki University of Technology - now Aalto University (Finland); the Finnish Institute for Enterprise Management; and Linköping University (Sweden).